 Figure 45—The MIMO phase

-It is mandatory to perform the SU-MIMO setup subphase.
-In the SU-MIMO setup subphase, based on the SNRs of the transmit sectors collected from the responder in the SISO Feedback subphase of the SISO phase, the initiator may select a subset of candidate transmit sectors per DMG antenna to reduce the initiator SMT training time.
+It is mandatory to perform the SU-MIMO BF setup subphase.
+In the SU-MIMO BF setup subphase, based on the SNRs of the transmit sectors collected from the responder in the SISO Feedback subphase of the SISO phase, the initiator may select a subset of candidate transmit sectors per DMG antenna to reduce the initiator SMBT training time.
 Each DMG antenna should have the similar number of candidate transmit sectors in order to avoid biasing a DMG antenna.
-If the initiator has antenna pattern reciprocity, the initiator may also reduce the number of receive sector training units to reduce the responder SMT training time.
-This can be achieved by setting the L-RX subfield to a reduced value in the corresponding MIMO Setup frame.
-Additionally, based on the SNRs of the transmit sectors collected from the initiator in the SISO Feedback subphase of the SISO phase, the responder may select a subset of candidate transmit sectors per DMG antenna to reduce the responder SMT training time.
+If the initiator has antenna pattern reciprocity, the initiator may also reduce the number of receive sector training units to reduce the responder SMBT training time.
+This can be achieved by setting the L-RX subfield to a reduced value in the corresponding MIMO BF Setup frame.
+Additionally, based on the SNRs of the transmit sectors collected from the initiator in the SISO Feedback subphase of the SISO phase, the responder may select a subset of candidate transmit sectors per DMG antenna to reduce the responder SMBT training time.
 Each DMG antenna should have the similar number of candidate transmit sectors in order to avoid biasing a DMG antenna.
-If the responder has antenna pattern reciprocity, the responder may also reduce the number of receive sector training units to reduce the initiator SMT training time.
-This can be achieved by setting the L-RX subfield to a reduced value in the corresponding MIMO Setup frame.
+If the responder has antenna pattern reciprocity, the responder may also reduce the number of receive sector training units to reduce the initiator SMBT training time.
+This can be achieved by setting the L-RX subfield to a reduced value in the corresponding MIMO BF Setup frame.

-In the SU-MIMO setup subphase, the initiator shall send a MIMO Setup frame to communicate to the responder the number of BRP frames to be transmitted in the following initiator SMT subphase, the candidate transmit sectors to be used for each transmitted BRP frame, the information on simultaneous transmit antenna training for each transmitted BRP frame, the number of transmit and receive sector combinations requested for the initiator link NI, the feedback type for the initiator link (e.g., SINR or time domain channel response) and the decision maker for the initiator link.
+In the SU-MIMO BF setup subphase, the initiator shall send a MIMO BF Setup frame to communicate to the responder the number of BRP frames to be transmitted in the following initiator SMBT subphase, the candidate transmit sectors to be used for each transmitted BRP frame, the information on simultaneous transmit antenna training for each transmitted BRP frame, the number of transmit and receive sector combinations requested for the initiator link NI, the feedback type for the initiator link (e.g., SINR or time domain channel response) and the decision maker for the initiator link.
 The information on simultaneous transmit antenna training specifies how orthogonal waveforms are used in each transmitted BRP frame to train multiple transmit DMG antennas simultaneously.
 The decision maker indicates whether the initiator or the responder is responsible for determining transmit and receive antenna settings for SU-MIMO operation.
-Additionally, the MIMO Setup frame shall also contain the number of receive sector training units requested for the following responder SMT subphase.
-The responder shall send a MIMO Setup frame a SIFS following the reception of the MIMO Setup frame from the initiator.
-The MIMO Setup frame shall contain the number of receive sector training units requested for the following initiator SMT subphase.
-The MIMO Setup frame shall also contain the number of BRP frames to be transmitted in the following responder SMT subphase, the candidate transmit sectors to be used for each transmitted BRP frame, the information on simultaneous transmit antenna training for each transmitted BRP frame, the number of transmit and receive sector combinations requested for the responder link (NR), the feedback type for the responder link (e.g., SINR or time domain channel response).
-All frames transmitted during the MIMO setup subphase should be sent using the DMG control mode.
+Additionally, the MIMO BF Setup frame shall also contain the number of receive sector training units requested for the following responder SMBT subphase.
+The responder shall send a MIMO BF Setup frame a SIFS following the reception of the MIMO BF Setup frame from the initiator.
+The MIMO BF Setup frame shall contain the number of receive sector training units requested for the following initiator SMBT subphase.
+The MIMO BF Setup frame shall also contain the number of BRP frames to be transmitted in the following responder SMBT subphase, the candidate transmit sectors to be used for each transmitted BRP frame, the information on simultaneous transmit antenna training for each transmitted BRP frame, the number of transmit and receive sector combinations requested for the responder link (NR), the feedback type for the responder link (e.g., SINR or time domain channel response).
+All frames transmitted during the MIMO BF setup subphase should be sent using the DMG control mode.